henrik42/solo/README.md

            (hf/drop-down :level log-levels "INFO")
            (hf/submit-button "SET LOG-LEVEL")))

-* sort loggers and filter loggers: the filter is a reg-ex which will be used to `re-find`-filter the loggers by their names.
+* filter and sort loggers: the filter is a reg-ex which is used to `re-find`-filter the loggers by their names.

         (defn get-current-loggers [filter-reg-ex]
           (sort-by :logger-name